Genetically modified soybean: Generic GMO soybeans

 Following expiration of Monsanto's patent on the first variety of glyphosate-resistant Roundup Ready soybeans, development began on glyphosate-resistant generic soybeans.
 The first variety, developed at the University of Arkansas Division of Agriculture, came to the market in 2015.
 With a slightly lower yield than newer Monsanto varieties, it costs about 1/2 as much, and seeds can be saved for subsequent years.
 According to its innovator, it is adapted to conditions in Arkansas.
 Several other varieties are being bred by crossing the original variety of Roundup Ready soybeans with other soybean varieties.

 HB4 Soybean

 HB4 soybean, whose technical name is IND-ØØ41Ø-5 soybean, is a variety produced through genetic engineering to respond efficiently to drought conditions.

 The HB4 soybean was created to more efficiently tolerate abiotic stress such as drought or hypersaline conditions.
 These characteristics result in increased yield compared to unmodified varieties.
 In 2015, HB4 soybean was approved in Argentina, then in Brazil (May 2019), the United States (August 2019), Paraguay (2019), Canada (2021) and the People's Republic of China (2022).

 Stacked traits

 Monsanto developed a glyphosate-resistant soybean that also expresses Cry1Ac protein from Bacillus thuringiensis and the glyphosate-resistance gene, which completed the Brazilian regulatory process in 2010.
 This is a cross of two events, MON87701 x MON89788.
+In 2016, as a response to the growth of glyphosate resistant weeds, Monsanto introduced Roundup Ready Xtend soybeans, a stacked-trait soybean modified to tolerate both dicamba and glyphosate.
+Xtend soybeans were planted on 1 million acres in 2016, and by 2020 were projected to be planted on 50 million acres.
+In 2021, Bayer's "XtendFlex" soybeans with resistance to dicamba, glyphosate and glufosinate, entered into full-scale commercial use in the United States.